Ptujec/LaunchBar/Join-Meeting/README.md

 <img src="01.png" width="648"/>

-Press `Enter` to join a selected meeting.
+Press <kbd>enter</kbd> to join a selected meeting.
 If there is only one meeting, it will be launched directly.

 ## Installation & Requirements (IMPORTANT!)

 Unfortunately, in order to run smoothly, actions written in Swift need to be both "unquarantined" and compiled.
 I made [a dedicated action that does both](https://github.com/Ptujec/LaunchBar/tree/master/Compile-Swift-Action#readme).
 Run the `.lbaction` bundle of this action through the compile action before you start using it.

 This action also requires **full calendar access**.
 You will be prompted for it.
-You can also get to the respective privacy settings when you hit `Enter` on the alert message in the LaunchBar interface.
+You can also get to the respective privacy settings when you hit <kbd>enter</kbd> on the alert message in the LaunchBar interface.

 Let me know if you need help.